makotsait/personal-map/README.md

 # PersonalMap
-PersonalMap is a web application which lets you to make notes of a place, rate it, and review your impressions about it.
+Personal Map is a web application which lets you to make notes of a place, rate it, and review your impressions about it.
 This app makes it easier to make notes of a place that was shown on TV, or that you visited.

 ### Features
 * Writing anything you want since your notes will not be published.